Body Contact, Battling & Checking Camps

 Practice #4 is application day!
 This is light bulb day, where players will fully recognize the importance of body contact, battling & puck protection skills.

-Advanced Body Contact, Battling & Puck Protection Program (2008, 2009, 2010 Birth Years)
+Angling, Battling & Puck Protection Camp (2009, 2010, 2011 Birth Years)

-Practice #1 will focus on boards & wall play.
-We will be focusing on how to win loose pucks on the wall, skills to protect the puck along the wall with the intent of making the next play.
+Practice #1 will focus on basics of angling, boards & wall play.
+How to win loose pucks on the wall, skills to protect the puck along the wall and the ability to make that next play (get the puck off the wall).

 Practice #4 is application day!
 This practice is all drills & games based around skills used during the week.